kss-node/kss-node/demo/homepage.md

 ## kss-node demo

-This site is generated with the `kss-node` command-line tool and parses the KSS documentation found in this [demo project](https://github.com/kss-node/kss-node/tree/master/demo).
+This site is built with the `kss-node` command-line tool and parses the KSS documentation found in this [demo project](https://github.com/kss-node/kss-node/tree/master/demo).

-The styling of this site is a demo of [kss-node](https://github.com/kss-node/kss-node)'s default style guide generator.
-By using the site navigation to the left (or above), you can see how your documentation would look with the default generator.
-Note that alternate generators are available.
+The styling of this site is a demo of [kss-node](https://github.com/kss-node/kss-node)'s default style guide builder.
+By using the site navigation to the left (or above), you can see how your documentation would look with the default builder.
+Note that alternate builders are available.

 ## Quick start guide